Text Stimuli

 Design Recommendations

-- Contrast: Ensure high contrast between text and background color.
+- Contrast: Ensure high contrast between text and background.

 - Length: Keep passages concise and legible; pretest reading time for your target audience.

-- Reading tasks: Self-paced is preferred so participants control when they finish.
+- Reading tasks: The task is self-paced, so participants control when they finish.

 Common Issues and Solutions